SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Both mares blushed as they enjoyed the moment they were in.

-Rarity, against her best wishes to revel in this moment forever, interrupted the silence.
+Rarity, against her best wishes to revel at this moment forever, interrupted the silence.
 "Where are we going first, darling?"

 "Dinner," Pinkie answered.

 "That's good, I am rather famished.
 I skipped lunch because I figured you would want to eat on the date," Rarity said.

-"I wanted to do dinner first so we could start the date off with a dialogue.
+"I wanted to do dinner first, so we could start the date off with a dialogue.
 A little birdie told me you had something we should talk about," Pinkie said, winking at Rarity.

 "That little birdie sure is a good friend, we should do something nice for her after all this," Rarity commented.

 "Yes, that's a great idea," Pinkie said.

-Rarity could practically see the gears turning in Pinkie's head as she smiled, no doubt idea after idea was flying through her mind as how they could repay their dear friend Rainbow for helping with their relationship.
+Rarity could practically see the gears turning in Pinkie's head as she smiled, no doubt idea after idea was flying through her mind as to how they could repay their dear friend Rainbow for helping with their relationship.

 Rarity hugged Pinkie.
 "You're too cute, you know that?"

-"Awe, thanks," Pinkie said as she returned the hug.
+"Aw, thanks," Pinkie said as she returned the hug.

-After the hug, both mares sat in silence and smiled, both content to enjoy each others company.
+After the hug, both mares sat in silence and smiled, both content to enjoy each other's company.

-A short while later the chariot stopped.
+A short while later, the chariot stopped.

 Rarity stepped out of the chariot, followed by Pinkie.

 Rarity looked over the building they were in front of, the sign read 'Horse Dēla Hay' in one of those hard to read cursive fonts.
-The building stood out from the rest around it, as it was made out of brick while the others were wood affairs.
+The building stood out from the surrounding rest, as it was made out of brick, while the others were wood affairs.
 It had two large double doors leading into it and a nice outside eating area surround by a black wrought iron fence.

 *I think I've heard good things about this place.*